marvhus/CAD/README.md

 You can pan around by holding down the right mouse button, and moving the mouse.

 You can zoom in and out by scrolling the mouse wheel, or pressing the Q or A on your keyboard

+You can also toggle the HUD/UI by pressing the S key on your keyboard.

 ---